 Janette Miller was well engaged in civic causes through her membership in the Masonic organization Order of the Eastern Star; the Nautilus Club, 161 Commercial Street; and the Anchor and Ark Club, another Masonic organization, at 175 Commercial Street.
 But she came to the fore in the early days of World War II as “particularly valuable worker in the Civilian Defense program,” as the Advocate described her.
 Because the Cape had been attacked by German submarines in World War I, defense was a matter taken very seriously.

 The corner turret and deep front porch, added by the Mathesons, gave 186 Commercial a distinctive identity.
 Of course, the great elms [?] out front didn’t hurt.
-Courtesy of Charlotte Fyfe.
+Collection and courtesy of Charlotte Fyfe.

 It was a special shock, then, on 12 October 1942 when Mrs. Miller died in this house of a pulmonary embolism, at the age of 43, leaving young Mary and George in the care of their father and great aunts.
 (Mary went on to make an important name for herself in town, as a proprietor of the B. H. Dyer & Company hardware store, 173 Commercial Street, and Dyer’s Beach House Motel by the Sea, 171-173B Commercial Street.)